 Getting to Whitefish, Montana

 Glacier Park International Airport in Kalispell, with direct flights from major cities, is just 15 minutes from the Garden Wall Inn.
 Amtrak’s historic depot is a walkable and flat six blocks from the inn.
 Whitefish Montana is accessible from many west coast locations for a long weekend or an extended vacation.
+For more Montana travel ideas, see our Montana articles by Wander writers.

 Note: The author toured as a guest of Explore Whitefish.
 As is common in the travel industry, the writer was provided with complimentary accommodations, meals, tours, and other compensation for the purpose of review.
 While it has not influenced this review, the writer believes in full disclosure of all potential conflicts of interest.